 Stimson’s thousands of media interviews and appearances include Fox News Channel, MSNBC, CNN, BBC, NPR and C-SPAN.
 He has been quoted by most major newspapers, including The Washington Post, Wall Street Journal, New York Times, Los Angeles Times, and London Times.

 A businessman and educator by training, Stimson is Chairman of his family’s commercial real estate company in Seattle.
 Before 9/11, he was a Vice President at a New York-based global financial services and insurance brokerage firm where ran the private equity mergers and acquisitions D.C. operation.

-Stimson holds a law degree from the George Mason University School of Law, where he later taught as an Adjunct Professor of Law.
+Stimson holds a law degree from the George Mason University School of Law and was appointed by Virginia Governor Glenn Youngkin to the George Mason University Board of Visitors in 2023 for a four-year term.
 He is a graduate of Kenyon College, where he was Captain of the men’s varsity soccer team and an All-Conference player.
 He also studied at Harvard and Exeter universities.
-An avid soccer player and triathlete, he serves as Chairman of the Board of the United States Soccer Foundation, the charitable giving arm of U.S. Soccer.
+An avid soccer player, he served as Chairman of the Board of the United States Soccer Foundation three times and is currently the Chairman Emeritus of the Foundation.
+The U.S. Soccer Foundation is the charitable giving arm of U.S. Soccer.